Our Epic Vacation: Day 1

 And then, I had to turn around and take a picture of the beautiful landscape to the east as well.
 I never knew how beautiful South Dakota is!

 Not long after our photo stop, we finally arrived in DeSmet, where we had to ask directions to the Homestead, but eventually got there.

 I can’t really describe how excited I was to be on the same land that Laura Ingalls herself walked on.
 To see with my own eyes some of the scenery that was in my very favorite childhood books.
 I’ve been reading them to my girls this summer, and they were pretty excited, too.
 But I cried when I got my first glimpse of Laura’s prairie.

 But, I didn’t have time to dwell on it, because we were losing light fast, a storm was blowing in, and we had to get our tent up!

 Thank goodness for nice campsite neighbors, or we would have been in trouble.
-A man and his three teenage boys helped Joel get the tent going while I unloaded sleeping bags and such and threw them in.
-Then Joel and I had to get the rain fly up by ourselves in the dark and the wind, which just kept getting darker and windier!
+A man and his three teenage boys helped my husband get the tent going while I unloaded sleeping bags and such and threw them in.
+Then we had to get the rain fly up by ourselves in the dark and the wind, which just kept getting darker and windier!
 By this time, we were a little frantic in our effort to beat the storm, and the tent wasn’t cooperating well in all the wind, but we managed to finish, get in and zip it up just before the rains came tumbling down.